ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.markdown

   System.InvalidOperationException ,
   Cannot compact database 'name' on node A, because it doesn't reside on this node."_**

-* To solve this, we can explicitly identify the database we want to compact by providing its name to a private CompactDatabaseOperation method.
+* To solve this, we can explicitly identify the database we want to compact by providing its name to CompactDatabaseOperation as in the following example.
   {CODE compact_5@ClientApi\Operations\Server\Compact.cs /}

 ## Remarks